 Another trick for how to get shiny hair regardless of your hair type is always rinsing with cold water or even using an ice cube after shampooing can lock in more of a riveting shine.
 The reason cold over hot water helps so much is because it does the trick to flatten hair cuticles.

-Having oily hair doesn’t give those with it an advantage over dry or normal heads of hair in regard to shiny hair.
-A head prone to oiliness can appear greasy instead of the sort of desirable shine that makes it look healthy.
+Having oily hair doesn’t give those with it an advantage over dry or normal heads of hair in regard to polished looking hair.
+A head prone to oiliness can appear greasy instead of the sort of a desirable gleam that makes it look healthy.
 However, you can help it along by skipping daily washing and that habit of lathering up twice before finishing your shampoo.

 Changing that shampooing routine can help encourage an oily scalp from replacing that lost natural hair oil with a fresh supply from the hair follicles sebaceous glands.
 If the hair still feels dirty, a dry shampoo or even some cornstarch to freshen up your head can help.
 You might also want to try my homemade cinnamon scalp treatment that I like to use before coloring my hair for how it clarifies, strengthens and even helps hair growth.